 - 1/2 cup sesame seeds

-- Blend until combines and mixture starts to come together.
+- Blend until combined and mixture starts to come together.

 - The ingredients don’t have to be broken down to form a paste, chunky pieces are fine.